 5. Does Your Country Have Strict Data Retention Laws?

 There are many countries with strict data retention laws.
-Your ISP is required to maintain detailed usage and activity logs by law, which can then ask them to hand it over as well.
+Your ISP is required to maintain detailed usage and activity logs by law, which can then ask them to hand them over as well.
 Nobody wants their entire online history in the hands of others, and the countries that do this are increasing in number.
 They even share this info with each other if they are part of collaborations like Five Eyes and TPP.
 So find out about the data retention laws in your country.

 How to Choose the Best VPN Service